 Genetic diversity parameters

 As described above, the seed parent genotypes were clonally represented, within the three CSO, by different numbers of ramets.
-The census number of seed parents (N) per CSO was, therefore, different from the effective number of seed parents (Neff) defined by Neff=1i=151pi2 where pi is the contribution of genotype i (Kang et al. 2001) The effective number was also calculated for the contribution of the pollen parent, initially without considering pollen contamination (Neff, pollen parent) and then considering each immigrant pollen grain as a unique pollen parent (Neff, pollen parent*).
+The census number of seed parents (N) per CSO was, therefore, different from the effective number of seed parents (Neff) defined by Neff=1i=151pi2 where pi is the contribution of genotype i (Kang et al. 2001).
+The effective number was also calculated for the contribution of the pollen parent, initially without considering pollen contamination (Neff, pollen parent) and then considering each immigrant pollen grain as a unique pollen parent (Neff, pollen parent*).

 Results